kokkos/ProgrammingGuide/design.md

 Frequently in HPC applications, it is necessary to access a region of memory atomically for only a small portion of its lifetime.
 Constructing the entity to be atomic for the entire lifetime of the underlying memory, as is done with `std::atomic`, may have unacceptable overhead for many HPC use cases.
 As an entity that references a region of memory for a subset of that memory's lifetime, `mdspan` is ideally suited to be paired with a fancy reference type that expresses atomic semantics (that is, all operations on the underlying memory are to be performed atomically by the abstract machine).
-With the introduction of `std::atomic_ref` in C++20, all that is needed is an accessor policy that customizes the reference type and provides an `access` method that constructs such a reference.
+With the introduction of `std::atomic_ref` in C++20, all that is needed is an accessor that customizes the reference type and provides an `access` method that constructs such a reference.
-An implementation of such an `AccessorPolicy` is shown in figure \ref{atomic-accessor}.
+An implementation of such an `Accessor` is shown in figure \ref{atomic-accessor}.

 ```{=latex}
 \begin{figure}[!h]